Zarya97/CarTalks/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!
+    - [x] User can add image and video and view both at the same time.

 ## Video Walkthrough